mulesoft-consulting/MuleSoft_DeploymentAsCode/README.md

     * Region
     * Properties

-In case there are differences identified in attributes mentioned above, the application update is triggered
+In case there are differences identified in attributes mentioned above, the application update is triggered.

 ## Usage